havillj/eve-x/README.md

 BLASTDB_DIR = ROOT_DIR + 'blastdb/'      # path to blast databases
 ```

+If you wish to test your installation, a sample *Aedes aegypti* specimen BAM file can be found [here](https://www.dropbox.com/s/0t7ovuujo0iiroi/La_Lope-Gabon-10.LIN210A1646.sorted.deduped.merged.bam?dl=0).

 See the [Directory structure](#directory-structure) section below for details on the contents of the `RESULTS_DIR` directory.

 ### BLAST databases